afzal-p/Walmart-Purchase-Script/README.md

 Working as of January 2021

-first edit info, product url, and driver path in script.py
+In 'script.py' change info, state @ line 111, product url, and driver path

 command: 'python3 run.py'